 What is an "eligible term"?
-To qualify for the guarantee, a student must apply for a clinic each semester of their second and third years, until receiving admission into a clinic.
+To qualify for the guarantee, a student must apply for a clinic three of the four semesters of their second and third years, until receiving admission into a clinic.

 What if I don't apply each eligible term, but I want to take a clinic?
 Apply the next registration period.
 While the guarantee only applies to students applying each eligible term, the Law School will strive to give every student a clinic who applies for one.
 As a general rule, apply early and often.

 Will I get my top-choice clinic?
 The Law School's clinic guarantee does not guarantee that you will get into your top-choice clinic; however, we will seek to accommodate a student's clinic preferences.

 The professor of a "prof pick" class has some say in who is enrolled.
 During Class Bidding, submission of supplemental materials (e.g., resume, statement of interest) by a specific deadline is typically required in order for a student to be considered for a "prof pick" class.
 During the Wolverine Access Drop/Add period, admission to a "prof pick" class is by permission of the professor or PSI administrator and NOT according to waitlist order.

 Can I participate in Class Bidding if I have a financial hold on my student account?Yes.
 Students with a financial hold can participate in Class Bidding.
 However, the Office of Student Records is unable to enroll students in their assigned classes when a financial hold is present.
 Students should resolve any financial holds by the last day of classes for the current term or risk forfeiting their seats reserved through Class Bidding for the upcoming term.